-What better way to start the school year than by using tools adapted to the education and comfort of all, students and teachers alike?
+What better way to start the school year than by using tools adapted to the education?

-September 2020’s back to school doesn’t look like previous ones since health regulations and sanitary rules have been reinforced in the schools (face masks are mandatory during classes and on school breaks for teachers and students; safety distances to be respected between students…).
+September 2020’s back to school doesn’t look like previous ones.
+Health regulations and sanitary rules have been reinforced in the schools (face masks, safety distances to be respected between students…).

-Digital tablets, which have been increasingly used in class each year, explode this year to help respecting the protective measures.
+Digital tablets are now in high demand as they play a crucial role in adhering to protective measures.
 It is therefore important to secure as much as possible the information accessible to students on the digital devices provided.

 Several MDM (Mobile Device Management) providers offer different administration modes on their software, more or less restrictive.
 The most restrictive one, the Kiosk mode, is also the most suitable to the use of tablets by different classes.
 Indeed, it allows access to only one or multiple applications on a device such as an intranet, a word-processor application, a limited access to teaching tools (PDF files, videos…).